thierrygosselin/stackr/README.md

     * outlier markers with extreme number of SNP/read or haplotype
 * Remove potential duplicated samples that went off your radar, try `find_duplicate_genome`.
 * Highlight outliers individual's heterozygosity that might represent mixed samples with `filter_individual_het`.
+* The metric you're using: a *de novo* artefact or a reliable signal of biological polymorphism?
+* Should the statistic you are interested in be consistent throughout the read ?
+* Will you consider haplotype or snp level statistics?
+* Use `snp.ld` argument in several of stackr functions to test consistensies of SNPs among haplotype
 * Any other outliers with different individual's or markers metrics (reads/sample, etc) ?

 **Step 3 Pattern of missingness**